sonos-web/sonos-web/README.md

 Sonos Web relies upon the [node-sonos](https://github.com/bencevans/node-sonos) project for all its Sonos communication.

+Sonos Web has been tested on Windows 7, macOS, Linux, and Raspbian Stretch Lite (9.4).

 ## Features
 Sonos Web is a developing project and is not yet full-featured.
 Here are some of the currently available features:
  * Group rooms together via drag & drop